x close

 Stage 6: Purchase

 Sale made, job done, right?
-Don’t go cracking open the champagne just yet, there’s still some important marketing materials at this stage in the funnel if you want to avoid buyer remorse and churn (that’s subscribers dropping out).
+Don’t go cracking open the champagne just yet, there’s still some important marketing materials at this stage in the funnel if you want to avoid buyer remorse and customer churn.

-Sales definitely take the lead, but marketing will likely be involved to provide and produce materials.
+Sales take the lead, but marketing will likely be involved in providing and producing materials.
 This is just as important a stage as any of the others, as you’ll see below.

 Purchase tactics/content: